kubermatic/docs/content/kubermatic/v2.13/concepts/datacenters/_index.en.md

         auth_url: https://our-openstack-api/v3
         availability_zone: zone-1
         region: "region-1"
-        # This DNS server will be set when Kubermatic creates a network
+        # This DNS server will be set when KKP creates a network
         dns_servers:
         - "8.8.8.8"
         - "8.8.4.4"